Why we exist

 HIGH POPULATION AND CHILD BURDEN

-More than 52% of Ugandans are below 15 years.
-A situation that tightens Uganda into a vicious circle of poverty and increases the number of orphans and vulnerable children, the requests of social services (health and education) which are not capable of keeping pace with the actual economic growth.
+52% of Ugandans are below 15 years.
+This not only entrenches Uganda into a vicious circle of poverty, but increases the number of vulnerable children and the demand for social services (health and education), which are not capable of keeping pace with the economic growth.

 THE IMPACT OF HIV/AIDS EPIDEMIC

 Uganda has faced 2 million deaths due to the HIV epidemic and currently, there are still 1.2 million Ugandans living with HIV and AIDS.
 This not only affects the living conditions of people but also the trend of the development of the entire system as the mortality rates are largely attributed to AIDS/HIV.